-Artists’s hand is literally a drawing of my translated directly into a 3d bronze and light sculpture.
+The Artist’s Hand is literally a drawing of me translated directly into a 3d bronze and light sculpture.

 In general, as a Lighting Product designer and artist, where is your inspiration from?

-This can come from anywhere….a could floating by, a bronze age artifact, a bone.
-The human form is a repeated source of inspiration and then there is always space itself, which can speak to me and dictate the piece I might end up creating for it.
+This can come from anywhere: a could floating by, a bronze age artefact, a bone… The human form is a repeated source of inspiration and then there is always space itself, which can speak to me and dictate the piece I might end up creating for it.

-Of course, I am delighted to have recognition for my piece Artists’ hand but to be recognized by my peers is especially nice and I hope that I would inspire others to ‘speak their truth’, and make the work for themselves and not others and then success will follow.
+Of course, I am delighted to have recognition for my piece Artist’s Hand, but to be recognized by my peers is especially nice and I hope that I would inspire others to ‘speak their truth’, and make the work for themselves and not others – then success will follow.